 Time Enough for Love

-There are several recent omnibus collections of the wonderful "juvenile" novels, unfortunately without the fine Clifford Geary illustrations in most of the original Scribner editions, and with a notable increase in spell-checked typographical errors.
+There are several omnibus collections of the wonderful "juvenile" novels, unfortunately without the fine Clifford Geary illustrations in most of the original Scribner editions, and with a notable increase in spell-checked typographical errors.
 They are grouped in order of publication:

 4 novels, 709 pages